emckean/Pig-Latin-bot/README.md

 The format here is
 `wsk rule create NameOfRule NameOfTrigger NameOfAction`

+You can check your rule with this command: `wsk rule get NameOfRule`

 ### 7. Test it out!

 With OpenWhisk, you can see your action logs directly in the terminal!
 Open a new terminal tab, and use the command: